pfhawkins/pfhawkins.com/content/blog/2008-05-19-blogging-is-not-a-science.markdown

 the right decisions.
 Few things are as truly satisfying.

 That said, most data are crap.
-If they're not inaccurate then they draw your focus to teh wrong thing.
+If they're not inaccurate then they draw your focus to the wrong thing.
 Instead of basing your decisions on what it is you're actually doing, you're basing them on a reading of the effects they had the last time you did them.